From Biker Street we encourage the use of bicycles as a healthy, ecological and fast conveyance.

 Tips for a better harmony

-- You always gave way to the pedestrian.
+- You should always gave way to pedestrians.

 - Only children under 12 can travel on the sidewalk, unless there is a sign that allows it.